manuel-serrano/hop/doc/api/00-hop.md

 This module contains utilities for getting, controlling, and using the Hop server.
+The module defines functions to craft service responses, and a broadcast function that lets a server send events to registered remote clients.

 Use `require( 'hop' )` to use this module.

 Configuration
 -------------

+The server properties defined below are set either in the Hop.js [launch arguments](00-command.html) or in the `hoprc.js`configuration file, before the implicit http server is activated.
+Setting the properties later would have no effect on the running http server.

 ### hop.shareDir ###
 [:@glyphicon glyphicon-tag parameter]